As you continue to discover more about the benefits of using WordPress, you may occasionally come across references to the term blogroll.

 Links – Additional Options

-If you plan to use links extensively on your website or blog, or if you want to add a page containing a list of links to your site (i.e. not just add a links section to your sidebar), then you may want to consider using a plugin that can help you administer your links.
+If you plan to add lots of links to your site, or if you want to add a page containing a list of links to your site (i.e. not just add a links section to your sidebar), then you may want to look at using a plugin that can help you administer your links.

 Link Library